GooseStudio/gs-feedbacking/readme.txt

 == Description ==
 Feedbacking makes it easy to comment design and other elements of a site.
-Consider this plugin a public beta, there are known issues and they can be found at https://github.com/GooseStudio/gs-feedbacking/issues
+Consider this plugin a **public beta**, there are known issues, and they can be found at https://github.com/GooseStudio/gs-feedbacking/issues

 In order to use this plugin unless you are an administrator you need to give your users the necessary capabilities.